 Updated by Eregon (Benoit Daloze) 3 months ago

 ruby-install also uses

 .tar.bz2 currently, so changing that would mean that existing ruby-install releases (and installations) would no longer work:

 Not sure about RVM.

-Updated by shan (Shannon Skipper) about 2 months ago
+Updated by shan (Shannon Skipper) 3 months ago

 If bz2 removal goes forward, it might be nice to deprecate now but not remove until later.
 It'd be ideal to have working versions of RVM, ruby-install and ruby-build in wide distribution before bz2 goes away.
 If we change the tools now but don't remove bz2 for a few years, I think it'd go smoother without having users tempted to bypass checksums.